m-ld/m-ld-security-spec/design/suac.md

 In the access control example, we can further observe that an access control list is itself access-controlled; so subjects and objects can intersect.
 In the most general case, intuitively, agreements may therefore interact via their subjects and objects in complex ways.

 To simplify the analysis we will consider a tractable but useful common case, which is a set of data that requires agreement to change, and affects everything.
-In other words, it is the subject of an agreement definition, for which the object is the whole dataset.
+In other words, it is the subject of an agreement definition, for which the object is the whole domain.
 By analogy with legal systems, we will call such subjects _statutes_.

 The consequence of a subject being a statute (i.e. it is _statutory_) is that if it changes, _any_ concurrent change is eventually voided.
 While this intuitively suggests a bottleneck and a risk of frequent voiding, we note that: